Wass Skincare produces natural products for all skin types and they're often seen at local markets |Courtesy of The Neighbourgoods Market

 The Bryanston Organic Market is open on Thursdays and Saturdays and is perfect for picking up your weekly fresh produce—from eggs and milk to baked goods.
 The market also sells art, jewelry, clothing, and offer specialist services, like crystal and glass repairs.

-Fourways Farmer’s Market
+Courtesy of Fourways Farmer's Market

 Locals flock to this popular market on every Sunday to meet for breakfast and get their hands on the best local, fresh produce.
 The market is all about food and visitors are spoilt for choice as craft beers, confectionary, honey, artisanal baked goods, and much more is on offer.
 Although this is mainly a food market, there’s also a wide range of beautiful art and décor pieces to choose from.

 The Sanlam Handmade Contemporary Fair is an annual market held towards the end of each year on the Hyde Park Corner center’s rooftop.
 Visitors to this high-end market can expect trendy, locally produced décor items, fashion, jewelry, skin care products, and much more.
 The best restaurants and food trucks in the country are also there to tantalise your tastebuds.